murfett-au/org.openhab.binding.zwave/README.md

 ### ZWave Serial Adapter

 Before the binding can be used, a serial adapter must be added.
-This needs to be done manually.
-Select `Serial ZStick`, and enter the serial port.
+To add a serial adapter in OpenHAB3, visit *Things* in the GUI Settings menu, and choose + to add a new 'Thing'.
+Choose 'Z-Wave Binding' from the 'Choose Binding' menu.
+Then choose your Z-Wave device from the 'Add a new Thing: zwave' menu, scroll down to 'Port Configuration' and enter the serial port the new Z-Wave device is using (which depends on the operating system running openHAB).

 ## Discovery